John Hendrickson, author of Life on Delay: Making Peace with a Stutter

 Photo by Matthew Bernucca

+I’m also the author of Life on Delay, a reported memoir about my lifelong struggle to speak.
 Life on Delay was named one of the best books of 2023 by The New Yorker, one of the best audiobooks of the year by Audible, and was a USA Today book club selection.
 New York Times nonfiction critic Jennifer Szalai described it as “seamlessly recounted, threading together science and emotion, ideas and experience.”
 The Washington Post called the book “mold-breaking,” noting that it “challenges long-standing attitudes toward disability“ and that “Hendrickson answers with courage and compassion one of the most meaningful questions in life.”
 The project grew out of my 2019 Atlantic feature "What Joe Biden Can’t Bring Himself to Say" which was read by more than 2 million people and named one of the best stories of the year by Longform and The Sunday Long Read.
+I’m now collaborating on a documentary that has evolved out of the book.